Generic Inference on Quantile and Quantile Effect Functions for Discrete Outcomes: Introduction

-In this paper we propose a generic procedure to obtain confidence bands for QFs and QE functions.
+In this paper we propose a generic procedure to obtain confidence bands for QFs and QE functions that are valid for continuous, discrete and mixed discrete-continuous outcomes, including counterfactual or latent outcomes.
 Plotting these bands allows us to visualize the sampling uncertainty associated with the estimates of these functions.
 The bands have a straightforward interpretation: they cover the true functions with a pre-specified probability, e.g. 95\%, such that any function that lies outside of the band even at a single quantile can be rejected at the corresponding level, e.g. 5\%.
 In addition, they are versatile: the same confidence band can be used for testing different null hypotheses.
 The researcher does not even need to know the hypothesis that will be considered by the reader.
 For instance, the hypothesis that a treatment has no effect on an outcome can be rejected if the confidence band for the QE function does not cover the zero line.
 First-order stochastic dominance implies that some non-negative values are covered at all quantiles.
 The location-shift hypothesis that the QE function is constant implies that there is at least one value covered by the band at all quantiles.

 The proposed method relies on a natural transformation of simultaneous confidence bands for distribution functions (DFs) into simultaneous confidence bands for QFs and QE functions.
 We \textit{invert} confidence bands for DFs (DF-bands) into confidence bands for QFs (QF-bands) and impose shape and support restrictions.
 We then take the Minkowski difference of the QF-bands, viewed as sets, to construct confidence bands for the QE functions (QE-bands).
 This method is generic and applies to a wide collection of model-based estimators of conditional and marginal DFs of \textit{discrete}, continuous and mixed continuous-discrete outcomes with and without covariates.
 The only requirement is the existence of a valid method for obtaining simultaneous DF-bands, which is readily available under general sampling conditions for cross-section, time series and panel data.
 This includes the classical settings of the empirical DFs as a special case, but is much more general than that.
 For instance, in our empirical applications, we analyze QFs and QE functions that are obtained by inverting counterfactual DFs constructed from regression models with covariates.\footnote{A counterfactual DF is the DF of a potential outcome that is not directly observable but can be constructed using a model.
 In Section \ref{sec:applications}, the counterfactual DFs are formed by integrating the distribution of an outcome conditional on a vector of covariates in one population with respect to the marginal distribution of the covariates in a different population.}